-25 Sign and mail this return.
+24 Sign and mail this return.

-Signatures required - If you are a sole proprietor, you must sign the return and print your name, title, date, and telephone number.
-If you are filing this return for a corporation, partnership, or other type of entity, an officer, employee, or partner must sign the return on behalf of the business, and print his or her name, title, date, and telephone number.
+Signature required - If you are a sole proprietor, you must sign the return and print your name, title, telephone number, and the date.

+If you are filing this return for a corporation, partnership, or other type of entity, an officer, employee, or partner must sign the return on behalf of the business, and print his or her name, title, date, and telephone

 If you do not prepare the return yourself, sign, date, and provide the requested taxpayer information.
 The preparer must also sign the return and print his or her name, preparer identification number, address, and telephone number.

-Please be sure to keep a copy of your completed return for your records.
+Please be sure to keep a copy of your completed return for your